CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/10-program-with-tsql.md

----
-lab:
-    title: 'Introduction to programming with Transact-SQL'
-    module: 'Additional exercises'
----

-# Introduction to programming with Transact-SQL
+# Lab 10: Introduction to programming with Transact-SQL
+### Estimated Duration: 30 minutes

-In this exercise, you'll use get an introduction to programming with Transact-SQL using the **Adventureworks** database.
+In this Lab, you'll use get an introduction to programming with Transact-SQL using the **Adventureworks** database.

-> **Note**: This exercise assumes you have created the **Adventureworks** database.
+### Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Declare variables and retrieve values
+- Task 2: Explore variable scope
+- Task 3: Use table variables
+- Task 4: Write conditional logic
+- Task 5: Use a loop to write iterative code

-## Declare variables and retrieve values
+## Task 1: Declare variables and retrieve values

 1. Open a query editor for your **Adventureworks** database, and create a new query.
 1. In the query pane, type the following code: